A week before my 17th birthday, I was summoned by my father for a serious talk.

 Over the next year, I couldn’t help but feel a surge of excitement whenever I thought about the money.
 I was a middle-class kid in the northwestern suburbs of Illinois, and this was more cash than my brain could comprehend.
 I felt like anything I wanted would be mine for the taking.

-I planned to attend community college to figure out exactly what it was I wanted to do—although my dad made it clear I would be enjoying this path to self-discovery outside his house.
-So when I turned 18, my father not-so-subtly nudged me out on my own.
+When I finally turned 18, my father not-so-subtly nudged me out on my own.
 But not before asking me for a $10,000 loan.

-I was caught off guard, but felt like $10,000 out of $250,000 wasn’t that significant.
-He never told me what he needed the money for, and I felt uncomfortable pressing him for details.
-Instead, I just handed him a check … and off I went, a teenager with hundreds of thousands of dollars — and no clue how to spend it responsibly.
+I was caught off guard, but felt like $10,000 out of $250,000 wasn’t that significant, so I handed him a check … and off I went, a teenager with hundreds of thousands of dollars — and no clue how to spend it responsibly.

-Instead of community college, I enrolled at Purdue University in Indiana for a year— a last-minute decision that seemed a lot more appealing than attending junior college.
-I’d had a bug to get out of my hometown, and I had the chance to do it now.
-The out-of-state tuition cost me roughly $15,000 a semester, but I didn’t mind.
-Since I had plenty of cash, I paid it upfront — in full.
+I had planned on attending community college while I figured out exactly what I wanted to do, but instead I enrolled at Purdue University in Indiana — a last-minute decision that seemed a lot more appealing than junior college.
+I’d had a bug to get out of my hometown, and now I had the chance to do it.
+The out-of-state tuition cost me roughly $15,000 a semester, which I paid upfront — in full.